alttch/roboger/README.md

   (https://core.telegram.org/bots#6-botfather)
 * Put bot token to etc/roboger.ini and restart roboger server
 * Find your bot in Telegram and write something to chat
 * Bot will instantly report you your Chat ID.
-Use it for *data=chat_id* param when creating subscriptions.
+Use it for *chat_id=chat_id* config when creating endpoint.

 Note: roboger Chat ID is differnet from integer Telegram Chat ID.
 Actually it's encrypted with your bot token to avoid people brute forcing chat IDs of shared